giulong/spectrum/docs/README.md

     * uat &rarr; `configuration-uat.yaml` + `data-uat.yaml`
 * you configured the yaml testbook parser, which will read the `testbook.yaml`
 * you configured both a html and a txt testbook reporters, which will produce `testbook.html` and `testbook.txt` reports
+* you configured the extent report to have a fixed name with: `extent.fileName: report.html`

 {% include copyCode.html %}